Battery-safety-system/Battery-Safety-Sever-Client/readme.md

 ### 1. Arduino Model

 Please check "ArduinoHandler" in /main/Client/config.properties.
-We can change Pump, Fan, Relay Pin numbers if we want.
+You can change Pump, Fan, Relay Pin numbers if you want.
 Also if the port is not right, you can also change "USB_Port" name.

 ### 2. PCAN Model
 The module is implemented in main/Client/PcanConnection.py.
-We can set the value of "CMA_Voltage_High_Dangerous", "CMA_Voltage_Low_Dangerous", "CMA_Voltage_High_Warning", "CMA_Voltage_Low_Warning", "CMA_Temp_Dangerous", "CMA_Temp_Warning", "CMA_Temp_security", "Cell_Voltage_High_Warning", "Cell_Voltage_Low_Warning", "Cell_Voltage_High_Dangerous", "Cell_Voltage_Low_Dangerous" from "PcanConnection" in main/Client/config.properties to control dangerous and warning level.
-What's more, we can also set "cellVoltageNum" to control how many cell voltages we can get from one battery.
+You can set the value of "CMA_Voltage_High_Dangerous", "CMA_Voltage_Low_Dangerous", "CMA_Voltage_High_Warning", "CMA_Voltage_Low_Warning", "CMA_Temp_Dangerous", "CMA_Temp_Warning", "CMA_Temp_security", "Cell_Voltage_High_Warning", "Cell_Voltage_Low_Warning", "Cell_Voltage_High_Dangerous", "Cell_Voltage_Low_Dangerous" from "PcanConnection" in main/Client/config.properties to control dangerous and warning level.
+What's more, you can also set "cellVoltageNum" to control how many cell voltages you can get from one battery.
 <br /> And also, if the Pcan doesn't connect to port can0, you can change the name of "channel".

 ### 3. Modbus Model
-Here, if we want to change the Modbus limitation, we need to change the values of  "max_vol", "min_vol", "max_crt", "max_dis_crt", "max_power". <br /> What's more, warning and dangerous level depend on "volLowWarning", "volHighWarning", "volHighDangerous", "volLowDangerous".
+Here, if you want to change the Modbus limitation, you need to change the values of  "max_vol", "min_vol", "max_crt", "max_dis_crt", "max_power". <br /> What's more, warning and dangerous level depend on "volLowWarning", "volHighWarning", "volHighDangerous", "volLowDangerous".

+## Collected Data

+For Server:
+* the collected datas will be put in main/Server/Battery-System-database/Battery-System MM-yyyy/log-Battery-System dd-MM-yyyy-hh-mm-ss.log files
+it will includes the data, time and all the datas we get from Arduino, Pcan, Modbus.

+For Client:
+* the collected datas will be put in main/Client/Battery-System-database/Battery-System MM-yyyy/log-Battery-System dd-MM-yyyy-hh-mm-ss.log files
+The contents are same as Server.

 ## Content  <a name="Content"></a>

 ### 1. Client <a name="Client"></a>

-####
+Flow Chart

 ### 2. Server <a name="Server"></a>